DC-BSU-RAK/assignement-1-set-exercises-MarwaAkeel29/Chapter-4-Page Layout/README.md

   - Animated hover transitions on navigation links and tasks
   - Custom color palette: black background, green glow, soft gray for balance
 - All styles included in a separate file: `style.css`

   ---

+### 🗂️ Wireframe Included

+A wireframe sketch for the layout was created to plan the structure of the page before implementation.
+It can be found in the `wireframe/` folder inside the project directory.

+---
 ### 🧠 Skills Demonstrated